Creating a Layered Techno Kick Drum

 Mid-Range Kick Drum

-~Mid range kick drum – unprocessed
+~ Mid-range kick drum - unprocessed

-Low Range Kick Drum
+Low-Range Kick Drum

-The base of every right sounding kick drum starts with careful tuning of the sub frequencies.
-Moreover, one of the best and easiest approaches would be to generate the desired sound by adjustment and processing of the simple sine wave.
-The tool for this task, which interface is straightforward and easy, is KICK 2 by Sonic Academy.
-After creating a new midi track in SoundBridge, we will start by selecting a preset from the upper menu, which is essentially a traditional-sounding 808 kick drum, or a tuned sine wave.
-Hearing it together with the mid-range kick drum, we can see that those two sounds are fighting for dominance in the frequency spectrum.
-They sound quite hollow together.
+After creating a new midi track in SoundBridge, we will select a preset from the upper menu, essentially a traditional-sounding 808 kick drum or a tuned sine wave.
+Hearing it with the mid-range kick drum, we can see that those two sounds fight for dominance in the frequency spectrum.
+They sound pretty hollow together.

 ~Mid and Low range kick drum - unprocessed

-~Low range kick drum with altered Amp envelope
+~ Low-range kick drum with altered Amp envelope

 After this, I will switch to the pitch section of the KICK 2.
-Here we can see similar curves as in the Amp section.
-Now I will further tune the sub part of the low-end kick drum to glue it better with the other layer.
+Here, we can see similar curves as in the Amp section.
+Now, I will further tune the sub-part of the low-end kick drum to glue it better with the other layer.

 Mid-High Range Kick Drum

 The next step would be to add our 3rd and final layer to the kick drum sound.
-Alongside low-end base, KICK 2 can add three more layers are called “Clicks.“ I will browse thru the presets and find a suitable one.
+Alongside the low-end base, KICK 2 can add three more layers called "Clicks.
+"I will browse through the presets and find a suitable one.
 In the first click layer, we can see the global pitch, length, start position, and low and high pass parameters.
 After tweaking the settings of the mentioned layer, our kick drum now sounds like this.

 ~Layered kick drum without additional effects